AnyaJade/recipes/README.md

 The goal of recipes is to be able to keep my recipes and notes in an accessible and shareable place: https://anyajade.github.io/recipes/

+Icons for vegan and freezes come from [FontAwesome](https://github.com/quarto-ext/fontawesome).